 The community and beach users are asked to:

-Stay off the newly established dunes.
+- Stay off the dunes.
 This is important so that the sand remains stable and there is no damage to plants.

-Some of the beach access tracks at Semaphore South have been raised with sand to match the shape of the newly placed dunes.
-This has been done to ensure that all of this stretch of foreshore is protected from flooding and erosion.
-The department and council will monitor the area and assess this trial replenishment over the coming months.
+Some of the beach access tracks at Semaphore South were raised with sand to match the shape of the newly placed dunes.
+This was done to ensure that all of this stretch of foreshore is protected from flooding and erosion.
+The department and council regularly monitor the area.

-The beach access path nearest to Noonies Café has not been raised in height with imported sand.
-Council will determine if this is suitable for the blue accessible mat to be rolled out.
+The beach access path nearest to Noonies Café has not been raised in height.

 We apologise for any inconvenience caused.

-An estimated 34,000 cubic metres (m³) of sand has been moved to Semaphore South to rebuild the Semaphore South dunes.
+An estimated 34,000 cubic metres (m³) of sand was moved to Semaphore South to rebuild the Semaphore South dunes in 2020.
 This includes approximately 30,000 m³ from the beach north of the Largs Bay jetty to Strathfield Tce, Largs North and approximately 4,000 m³ moved from around the Largs Bay jetty.
-The new sand dunes have been built to resemble the wider dunes to the north of Hart Street in size and width.
+The new sand dunes were built to resemble the wider dunes to the north of Hart Street in size and width.

 The approach for managing Adelaide’s beaches is based on expert advice underpinned by decades of collected data, including current and historical survey information on beach profiles and independent technical reports.
 A team of environmental specialists monitor and assess Adelaide’s beaches regularly.
 Annual beach surveys are undertaken along the coast to measure the beach profiles and assess if there is a sufficient dune volume buffer in the area.

-The department engaged independent ecologists to undertake a vegetation survey in March 2020 to assess and map the flora communities along the 5km length of coast between Semaphore Surf Life Saving Club and Strathfield Terrace.
+- The department engaged independent ecologists to undertake a vegetation survey in March 2020 to assess and map the flora communities along the 5km length of coast between Semaphore Surf Life Saving Club and Strathfield Terrace.
 See: ‘Has an assessment of the dune vegetation been done?’

-An independent review is also being undertaken to assess the impacts of moving sand from the northern beaches.
+An independent review has also been undertaken to assess the impacts of moving sand from the northern beaches.